bubbledoodle/P4-ACL-router/simple_router/Working_Log.md

 >> root@Node:h2# iperf -s -u # in h2 xterm terminal
 >> root@Node:h1# iperf -c 10.0.1.10 -u # in h1 xterm terminal
 ```
+Finally I tested if I allow all ping action with higher priority then blocking H2 originated packet, meaning despite of packet source and destination IP address, if it is a ping related packet, then it gets through.
+I found H2 then can actually send out ping traffic.
+Huh, Priority rules.